github/docs/content/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/migrating-from-the-codeql-runner-to-codeql-cli.md

 ## Overview of workflow changes

 A typical workflow that uses the {% data variables.code-scanning.codeql_runner %} to analyze a codebase has the following steps.
-- `codeql-runner-<platform> init` to start creating {% data variables.product.prodname_codeql %} databases and read the configuration.
+- `codeql-runner-PLATFORM init` to start creating {% data variables.product.prodname_codeql %} databases and read the configuration.
 - For compiled languages: set environment variables produced by the `init` step.
 - For compiled languages: run autobuild or manual build steps.
-- `codeql-runner-<platform> analyze` to finish creating {% data variables.product.prodname_codeql %} databases, run queries to analyze each {% data variables.product.prodname_codeql %} database, summarize the results in a SARIF file, and upload the results to {% data variables.product.prodname_dotcom %}.
+- `codeql-runner-PLATFORM analyze` to finish creating {% data variables.product.prodname_codeql %} databases, run queries to analyze each {% data variables.product.prodname_codeql %} database, summarize the results in a SARIF file, and upload the results to {% data variables.product.prodname_dotcom %}.

 A typical workflow that uses the {% data variables.product.prodname_codeql_cli %} to analyze a codebase has the following steps.
 - `codeql database create` to create {% data variables.product.prodname_codeql %} databases.